174: No Such Thing As A Manta Ray

 And so if you did it to an animal, if you did it to, let's say,

-a shrew and put a dot on the head, they wouldn't recognise that it's their head with the dot on it, so they wouldn't try and wipe it off.
-And if you did it to some primates, they would.
+a shrew and put a dot on their their head they wouldn't recognize that it's their head with the dot on it so they wouldn't try and wipe it off okay if you did it to some primates they would if you did it to an elephant they would and I think what you're saying is manta ray would as well although the way they tested it with the manta rays this time

-They said that they put a mirror in front of the manta rays, and they noticed that the manta rays, first of all, they didn't seem to try and attack or interact with the thing in the mirror, which implied that they knew it wasn't another manta ray, right?
+was nothing as advanced as that they said that they put a mirror in front of the manta rays and they noticed that the manta rays first of all they didn't seem to try and attack or interact with the thing in the mirror which implied that they knew it wasn't another manta ray And second of all, they blew bubbles and made odd body movements as if they were showing off their own bodies in front of the mirror.

 And I think they do save fishermen, actually.

-I think they were very sweet.
+I think it was very sweet.

 Running a business is hard enough.
 So why make it harder?
 With a dozen different apps that don't talk to each other.